ERC725Alliance/erc725.js/README.md

 ### encodeAllData

 ```js
 erc725.encodeAllData(data)
 ```
 **Parameters**

-1. `data` - `Object`: An object of keys corresponding to the schema key names, with associated data as per schema definition
+1. `data` - `Object`: An object of keys matching to corresponding to the schema element names, with associated data as per schema definition attached.

 **Returns**

-`Array`: An array of key/value pairs, as epected to be returned from erc725 contract ABI.
+`Array`: An array of key/value pair objects.

 **Example**